-One out of five children under the age of 6 lives in India — more than 165 million.1 Despite the country’s rapidly growing middle class, only 40 percent of children attend preschool.
+One out of five children in the world under the age of 6 lives in India — that’s more than 165 million.1 Despite the country’s rapidly growing middle class, only 40 percent of children attend preschool.
 Numbers such as these show the enormous potential for positive change.

 Since 2006, Galli Galli Sim Sim, the locally produced version of Sesame Street, has been working to bring early childhood education to children throughout the country.
 More than 20 million children across India are regularly glued to TV screens to watch the show with its diverse cast, vibrant set, and music and stories that reflect the country’s many cultures and traditions.
 Now in its fifth season, the show includes a curriculum focusing on literacy, numbers, health, and nutrition education.